Do you look forward to upgrading your 3D printer / CNC router or an engraving / cutting machine you have?

 Process: Only contours – process the G-code of the image contours

-Process: Only fills — process the G-code of the image fills
+Process: Only fills — a process the G-code of the image fills

 Process: Both contours and fills